 Is this a safe way of giving people aid?
 Aren’t they more likely to be robbed, especially if you are giving them cash in an envelope?

 Security is certainly something that must be taken into consideration when determining if cash is an appropriate response option.
 We must evaluate whether cash transfers are more dangerous than other forms of aid.
 Some people may think cash is more dangerous as it opens people up to being robbed.
 However, food parcels or building materials are extremely visible and may also be prone to attracting theft or violence.
 Cash is more discreet.
 Cash can either be physical money, delivered through a card or even through vouchers.
 That means, if we are operating in an area with high crime rates and high rates of personal burglary, we can opt to use vouchers instead.
 Because of the limitation of where you can use these vouchers, people are less likely to want to steal them.
-We also take into account the security of our volunteers and staff at all times, for example, if cash has to be delivered in person, will this put them at a greater risk than delivering other forms of aid?
+We also consider the security of our volunteers and staff at all times; for example, if cash has to be delivered in person, will this put them at a greater risk than delivering other forms of aid?

 What do people spend their cash on?